ppy/osu-web/README.md

 ### Generating assets while developing

-To continuously generate assets as you make changes to files (less, coffeescript) you can run `gulp` in `watch` mode.
+To continuously generate assets as you make changes to files (less, coffeescript) you can run `webpack` in `watch` mode.

-    $ ./node_modules/.bin/gulp watch
+    $ yarn run watch

 ### Use of React vs Laravel Blade templates